Jokes, archive 2

 dumbly.

-couch to talk.
-After they had exchanged stories, the woman asked, "Tell me, have you
+on her couch to talk.
+After they had exchanged stories, the woman asked, "Tell

 "Well if you'd like to shave, there's a razor upstairs in the bathroom